playingintraffic/zen/docs/overview.md

 Because sometimes you just want to build what you need and nothing else.

-Every other framework ships with someone else's idea of what a server should be.
+Every other core ships with someone else's idea of what a server should be.
-Hardcoded jobs.
-Prebaked inventories.
-Tightly coupled systems you're expected to work around or rip out.

 ZEN was built to fix that.